We’ve produced over 1100 cable TV shows, commercials, public service announcements, documentaries and web videos.

 Video production includes the actual video recording as well as recording voice-over narration or dialogue.
 It also includes shooting or obtaining any background or supporting footage.

-Production can also involve props, makeup, wardrobe changes, and any specific notes about lighting, camera shots, and more.
+Production can also involve props, makeup, wardrobe changes, scouting/securing locations and any specific preferences re lighting, camera shots, and more.

 We produce videos informed by your budget.
 And then produce results that will surpass your expectations.

-Whether you have a clear idea of what you want to accomplish or whether you can benefit from direction and hand-holding, we make video production easy.
+Whether you have a clear idea of what you want to accomplish or whether you can benefit from informed guidance and best practices, we make video production easy.

 The process starts with a discussion regarding your objectives and budget.